 Alice C. Linsley

 Esau the Younger married Oholibamah.
-The younger Esau was probably Jacob's half-brother, rather than his twin.
+It is possible that Esau the Younger was Jacob's half-brother, rather than his twin.
+Their father was Isaac, but they would have had different mothers, as Horite rulers had two wives.

 The territory over which they ruled was rich in copper and within the Horite caste there were highly skilled metal workers.
-The patroness of their mines and smelting operations was Hathor, the virgin mother of Hor who was called "son of God."
-The Horites were a caste of ruler-priests who were devoteed of Hor (Horus in Greek).
+The patroness of their mines and smelting operations was Hathor, the virgin mother of Hor who was called "son of God/Ra."

 The Horite metal workers of Edom used the same techniques as the Horite metal workers who lived in the Timna Valley in the Wilderness of Paran.
 Esau the Elder's son Eliphaz married Seir's daughter who was named Timna.